Complexity of the Zero Set of a Matrix Schubert Ideal: Introduction

-Let $\T\simeq (\C^*)^n$ be the torus consisting of diagonal invertible $n\times n$ matrices.
-The torus $\TxT$ acts on $\msv{w}$.
+Let $\T\simeq (\C^*)^n$ be the torus consisting of diagonal invertible $n\times n$ matrices.\footnote{In this paper, the tori we consider consist of invertible diagonal matrices.
+We will use the notation $\T$ when referring to such tori and reserve $T$ for an unspecified torus.} The torus $\TxT$ acts on $\msv{w}$ via the map $((X,Y),M) \mapsto XMY^{-1}$.
 This action descends to an action on $\Y{w}$.
-Characterizations have been given of those $Y_w$ that are toric, one using the Rothe diagram of $w$ \cite[Theorem 3.5]{Escobar:2016aa} and another based on pattern avoidance \cite[Theorem 1.6]{Stelzer:2023aa}.
+Characterizations have been given of those $Y_w$ that are toric, one using the Rothe diagram of $w$ by Escobar--Mészáros \cite[Theorem 3.5]{Escobar:2016aa} and another based on pattern avoidance by Stelzer \cite[Theorem 1.6]{Stelzer:2023aa}.
 Moreover, in \cite[Theorem 3.14]{Donten-Bury:2023aa} it is shown that there are no $Y_w$ of complexity 1.
 A natural question then is to study the set of nonnegative integers that can be achieved as the complexity of $Y_{w}$.
-This is the purpose of this paper.
+On one hand, \cite[Theorem 3.15]{Donten-Bury:2023aa} proves that the set of nonnegative integers that can be achieved as the complexity of $Y_w$ only excludes $1$.
+However, in this result the permutations $w$ belong to some $\symgrp{n}$ where $n$ ranges over all positive integer multiples of $4$.
+In this paper we are instead interested in determining the set of nonnegative integers that can be achieved as the complexity of $Y_w$ where $w$ belongs to a fixed $\symgrp{n}$ with $n \geq 4$.
 Our main contribution is the following result: